jaztonchern/curly-pancake/README.md

 The contents can be viewed on https://jaztonchern.github.io/curly-pancake/.

-If changes are made and committed, the site will be updated.
+If changes are made and committed, the site will be updated if there are no errors.

 ## 3. Build the container